fntz/sirius/Readme.md

 + Template free — you may use any template engine or use any at all
 + Controller free — you may use object as Controllers for you application or use only functions as controllers
-+ Model free — you may use a built in models, or use alternative model implementaion from `Backbone.js` or `Ember.Data` or use javascript objects as you models.
++ Model free — you may use a built in models, or use alternative model implementation from `Backbone.js` or `Ember.Data` or use javascript objects as you models.
 + Javascript framework free — you may create a Adapter for own framework or use for `jQuery` or `prototypejs` adapters.
 + Routing - routing from hash changes, from events, from custom events
++ Possible use plain routing, if browser not support plain routing, then `Sirius` automatically switch to hash-based routing
 + Easy for understanding

 You only need define Route for you application.